This blog may contain affiliate links. Read our disclosure policy for more info.

 This can be done in a day by taking the 7 am bus to the park, hiking all the way to the Torres viewpoint, and then catching the 6:30 pm bus back to Puerto Natales.

 However, just to avoid any issues with the bus and time, if you want to visit on a day trip I highly recommend booking a tour.
 This particular day tour from Puerto Natales includes transport and a guide.
-It goes all the way to Las Torres viewpoint!
+You will hike all the way to Las Torres viewpoint!
+Keep in mind this is a strenuous 23.7 km (14.7 mi) round trip so a good level of fitness is preferred.

 3. Puerto Natales – Paine Grande – Puerto Natales (can be done in a day)